-With no further discussion on the matter, Commissioner Mergel moved to preliminary recommend that City Council repeal and replace of Chapter 14 "Building and Development", Article I "General", Section 14-88 "Regulations that apply to all districts", in order to allow for updates to residential development standards in accordance with the City's Comprehensive Plan and, that the Commission prepare for presentation to Council on September 12, 2022, a Preliminary Report with the Commission's recommendations.
-Commissioner Camp seconded the motion.
+With no further discussion on the matter, Commissioner Brown moved to approve the final report recommending the repeal and replacement of Chapter 14 "Building and Development", Article I "General", Section 14-88 "Regulations that apply to all districts", in order to allow for updates to residential development standards.
+Commissioner Henao seconded the motion.
 The vote follows:

-Ayes: Committee Members Camp, Henao, Mergel and Butler
+Ayes: Committee Members Mergel, Henao, Butler, Brown, and Lock Chairman Faircloth.

-Chairman Faircloth

-A copy of the Commission's Preliminary Report is attached to and made a part of these minutes as Exhibit A.
+A copy of the Commission's Final Report is attached to and made a part of these minutes as Exhibit "A."

-E. Discuss and take appropriate action concerning amendments to Chapter 14 "Building and Development", by amending Section 14-5 "Definitions" to include a definition for home occupation; by adding Section 14-100 "Residential Permitted Use Table" to Chapter 14 "Building and Development"; by repealing and replacing Sections 14-101 through 14-104 of Chapter 14 "Building and Development" to allow for updates to residential development standards; by removing Section 104-103.1 in its entirety; and, if appropriate, prepare for presentation to Council on September 12, 2022, a Preliminary Report with the Commission's recommendations.
+G. Discuss and take appropriate action regarding the preparation and presentation of the Final Report to City Council concerning amendments to Chapter 14 "Building and Development", by amending Section 14-5 "Definitions" to include a definition for home occupation; by adding Section 14-100 "Residential Permitted Use Table" to Chapter 14 "Building and Development"; by repealing and replacing Sections 14-101 through 14-104 of Chapter 14 "Building and Development" to allow for updates to residential development standards; by removing Section 104-103.1 in its entirety.

-Building Representative Evan Duvall introduced the item.
+Evan Duvall, Building Official Representative, introduced the item.
 Background information is as follows: